petter-kaspersen/advent-of-code-2020/README.md

-# Adevent of code
+# Advent of code

-This is my Advent of Code solutions for 2020.
+These are my Advent of Code solutions for 2020.

-First attempt at learning Go.
+First attempt at learning Go, please no flame (or do flame, that's how we learn).